 Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University (CSU).
 Since its inception in 1963, the CSU International Programs has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
-More than 15,000 CSU students have taken advantage of this unique study option.
+More than 20,000 CSU students have taken advantage of this unique study option.

 International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or special study center abroad.
 The International Programs serves the needs of students in over 100 designated academic majors.
-Affiliated with more than 70 recognized universities and institutions of higher education in 20 countries, the International Programs also offers a wide selection of study locales and learning environments.
+Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, the International Programs also offers a wide selection of study locales and learning environments.

-Australia Griffith University Macquarie University Queensland University of Technology University of Queensland University of Western Sydney Victoria University Canada The universities of the Province of Quebec including: Bishop's University Concordia University McGill University Université Laval Université de Montréal Université du Quebec system Chile Pontificia Universidad Católica de Chile (Santiago) China Peking University (Beijing) Denmark Denmark's International Study Program (the international education affiliate of the University of Copenhagen) France Institut des Etudes Françaises pour Étudiants Étrangers, L'Académie d'Aix-Marseille (Aix-en-Provence) Universités de Paris III, IV, V, VI, VII, VIII, IX, X, XI, XII, XI Germany University of Tübingen and a number of institutions of higher education in the Federal state of Baden-Württemberg Ghana University of Ghana, Legon

-Israel Tel Aviv University The Hebrew University of Jerusalem University of Haifa Italy CSU Study Center (Florence) Universitá degli Studi di Firenze La Accademia di Belle Arti Firenze Japan Waseda University (Tokyo) Korea Yonsei University (Seoul) Mexico Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Querétaro New Zealand Lincoln University (Christchurch) Massey University (Palmerston North) South Africa University of Kwazulu Natal Nelson Mandela Metropolitan University Spain Universidad Complutense de Madrid Universidad de Granada Sweden Uppsala University Taiwan National Taiwan University (Taipei) National Tsing Hua University United Kingdom Bradford University Bristol University Hull University Kingston University Sheffield University University of Wales Swansea Zimbabwe University of Zimbabwe (Harare)
+Australia Griffith University, Macquarie University, Queensland University of Technology,

+University of Queensland, University of Western Sydney, Victoria University

+Canada Concordia University (Montréal)

+Chile Pontificia Universidad Católica de Chile (Santiago)

+China Peking University (Beijing), Shanghai Jiao Tong University (Shanghai)

+Denmark Danish Institute for Study Abroad (international education affiliate of the

+University of Copenhagen)

+France Institut Catholique de Paris, Université de Provence (Aix-en-Provence),

+Saint-Quentin-en-Yvelines

+Germany University of Tübingen and a number of institutions of higher education in the

+Federal state of Baden-Württemberg

+Ghana University of Ghana, Legon

+Israel Tel Aviv University, The Hebrew University of Jerusalem, University of Haifa

+Italy CSU Study Center (Florence), Universitá degli Studi di Firenze, Accademia di

+Belle Arti Firenze

+Japan Waseda University (Tokyo), University of Tsukuba

+Korea Yonsei University (Seoul)

+2012-2013 CSU MANDATORY CATALOG COPY

+Mexico Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus

+Querétaro

+South Africa Nelson Mandela Metropolitan University, Port Elizabeth

+Spain Universidad Complutense de Madrid, Universidad de Granada

+Sweden Uppsala University

+Taiwan National Taiwan University (Taipei), National Tsing Hua University (Hsinchu)

+United Kingdom Bradford University, Bristol University, Hull University, Kingston

+University, Swansea University

 International Programs pays all tuition and administrative costs for participating California resident students to a similar extent that such funds would be expended to support similar costs in California.
-Participants are responsible for all personal costs, such as transportation, room and board, living expenses, and home campus fees.
+Participants are responsible for all tuition and program fees, personal costs, such as transportation, room and board, and living expenses.
 Financial aid, with the exception of Federal Work-Study, is available to qualified students.

-To qualify for admission to the International Programs, students must have upper division or graduate standing at a CSU campus by the time of departure.
-Students at the sophomore level may, however, participate in the intensive language acquisition programs in France, Germany, and Mexico.
+To qualify for admission to the International Programs, in most programs students must have upper division or graduate standing at a CSU campus by the time of departure.
+Students at the sophomore level may, however, participate in the intensive language acquisition programs in Canada, China, France, Germany, Korea, Mexico, Sweden and Taiwan.
 California Community Colleges transfer students are eligible to apply directly from their community colleges.
 Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply.
 Some programs also have language study and/or other coursework prerequisites.

-Additional information and application materials may be obtained on campus, or by writing to The California State University International Programs, 401 Golden Shore, Sixth Floor, Long Beach, California 90802-4210.
-Visit us on the World Wide Web at www.gateway.calstate.edu/csuienet/.
+Additional information and application materials may be obtained on campus, or by writing to The California State University International Programs, 401 Golden Shore, 6th Floor, Long Beach, California 90802-4210.
+Visit us on the World Wide Web at www.calstate.edu/ip.

-Attachment VII
+Section VII

-SCHEDULE OF FEES, 2007-08
+SCHEDULE OF FEES, 2011-12